curl/everything-curl/libcurl.md

 ## CURLcode return code

-Many libcurl funcitons return a CURLcode.
+Many libcurl functions return a CURLcode.
 That's a special libcurl typedefed variable for error codes.
 It returns CURLE_OK (which has the value zero) if everything is fine and dandy and it returns a non-zero number if a problem was detected.
 There are almost one hundred `CURLcode` errors in use, and you can